Intro

 • The event agenda.
 How long will the event last?
 What order will the event’s smaller segments occur in?

 • The target audience.
-Who are you inviting to this event or hoping will attend?
+Who are you hoping will attend?

 Once you have a clear understanding of why you’re hosting this virtual event and how it will proceed, you can move on to the next steps.